Efficient sub-surface investigation for offshore wind farm projects

 Synthetic CPT profiles are generated for the planning and technical design application.
 Geotechnical lab results can also be integrated into this model via so-called site-specific correlation functions.
 In this way, it is then possible to generate further design-relevant geotechnical parameters.
 This provides the offshore wind industry with reliable geotechnical ground properties for the technical design of the wind turbine foundations.
 The creation of synthetic CPT profiles to support the repositioning of wind turbine sites has been commercially performed and accepted by the certification body.

 The identified and localized objects are integrated into a local ground model and documented for risk mapping in the close range (approx. 100 m) via micrositing.
 IWES has successfully performed this kind of survey in commercial projects in the Baltic Sea.
-The boulders in the sea floor are mapped using the Manta Ray system in accordance with the respective project requirements, e.g., for the surveying of cable corridors.
+The boulders in the sea floor are mapped using the measuring system in accordance with the respective project requirements, e.g., for the surveying of cable corridors.